REPL (Interactive Mode)

 get schema | Show the current schema |

-get doc <id> | Get a document by ID |
+get docs <id> | Get all documents (including chunks) by ID |

 delete field <name> | Remove a field from the schema |

-delete doc <id> | Delete a document by ID |
+delete docs <id> | Delete all documents (including chunks) by ID |

 commit | Commit pending changes |